mariushart/XBRL-AI/README.md

 The project will be divided into 3 parts:
 1. Generic XBRL to AI.
-  * XBRL-AI.py
+  1. XBRL-AI.py
-2. XBRL in Danish GAAP og Danish IFRS (with extension) to AI
+1. XBRL in Danish GAAP og Danish IFRS (with extension) to AI 1.To be added
-  * To be added
-3. Sample of Machine Learning implementation based on this project
+1. Sample of Machine Learning implementation based on this project 1.To be added
-  * To be added

 ## Why this project?